-The Insolvency and Bankruptcy Code provides a comprehensive framework for Resolution of Insolvency and Bankruptcy of Corporate persons, LLP, Individuals, Partnerships, and Sole Proprietorship Firms in a time-bound manner for maximization of value of assets.
-The Code however, doesn't offer any express or distinct resolution process for MSMEs.
-Most MSMEs by virtue of being partnership or proprietorship firms, have to resort to the standard Corporate Insolvency Resolution Process.
-However, these enterprises are excluded from the implications imposed by section 29A of the code.
+The Insolvency and Bankruptcy Code establishes a comprehensive framework for the timely resolution of insolvency and bankruptcy of corporate entities, LLP, Individuals, Partnerships, and sole Proprietorship firms in order to maximize asset value.
+The Code, on the other hand, doesn't offer any express or distinct resolution process for MSMEs.
+Because most MSMEs are partnerships or sole proprietorships, they must use the standard Corporate Insolvency Resolution Process.
+These businesses, however, are exempt from the consequences imposed by section 29A of the code.

 MSMEs under Insolvency and Bankruptcy Code, 2016

-It is no secret that the onset of COVID-19 and a nationwide lockdown imposed by the Central Government has adversely affected the businesses, and more so in the case of MSMEs.
-The definition of MSMEs was revised keeping in mind the interests of Atmanirbhar Bharat Abhiyan, and to ensure that benefits aimed at MSMEs had a wider reach following the disruption caused by Covid.
-The following provisions on the Insolvency & Bankruptcy Law provide some respite to Micro, Small, and Medium Enterprises (MSMEs):
+It is no secret that the onset of COVID-19 and the Central Government’s nationwide lockdown has adversely affected businesses, particularly MSMEs.
+Following the disruption caused by Covid, the definition of MSMEs was revised with the interests of the Atmanirbhar Bharat Abhiyan in mind, and to ensure that benefits aimed at MSMEs had a broader reach.
+The following provisions in the Insolvency & Bankruptcy Law provide some respite to Micro, Small, and Medium Enterprises (MSMEs):

 • Section 29A of IBC

-Section 29A of the Code provides for the persons who are ineligible to be Resolution Applicant(s) and thus, forms an important criterion of eligibility to submit a Resolution Plan.
-After the Insolvency and Bankruptcy Code (Second Amendment) Ordinance, MSMEs have been given relief, by relaxing the applicability of the provisions of Section 29A regarding submission of a resolution plan in case of such entities in their favor.
-The intention behind the enactment of this provision was to grant exemptions to corporate debtors which are MSME(s), by permitting a promoter who is not a willful defaulter or covered under any other specific disqualification as provided under Section 29A, to bid for the Resolution Plan of an MSME.
+Section 29A of the Code specifies who is or isn’t eligible to be a Resolution Applicant(s) and thus, serves as an important criterion of eligibility to submit a Resolution Plan.
+MSMEs have been given relief following the Insolvency and Bankruptcy Code (Second Amendment) Ordinance, by relaxing the applicability of the provisions of Section 29A regarding submission of a resolution plan in case of such entities, in their favour.
+The purpose of enacting this provision was to grant exemptions to corporate debtors that are MSME(s), by permitting a promoter, who is not a willful defaulter or covered under any other specific disqualification as provided under Section 29A, to bid for an MSME’s Resolution Plan.

-As per the above mentioned amendment, the following classes of people are exempted under Section 29A and hence, they are eligible to submit a resolution plan in case of MSME(s)-
+The following classes of people are, thus, exempt under Section 29A and are eligible to submit a resolution plan in the case of MSME(s) -

-- A person who at the time of submission of the resolution plan has an account or an account of a corporate debtor under the management or control of such person or of whom such person is a promoter which is classified as non-performing asset in by the RBI and at least a period of 1 year has lapsed from the date of such classification till the date of commencement of CIRP of Corporate Debtor.
+- A person who, at the time of submission of the resolution plan, has an account, or that of a corporate debtor, under his/her management or control, or is the promoter of an account that has been classified as a non-performing asset by the RBI and at least a year from the date of such classification until the start of the Corporate Debtor CIRP.
 [Section 29A (c)]

-- A person who has executed a guarantee in favour of a creditor in respect of a corporate debtor against which an application for insolvency resolution made by such creditor has been admitted under the Code and such guarantee has been invoked by the creditor and remains unpaid in full or part.
+- A person who has executed a guarantee in favour of a creditor with respect to a corporate debtor against which the creditor’s action for insolvency resolution has been admitted under the Code, and the guarantee has been invoked by the creditor but remains unpaid in full or part.
 [Section 29A (h)]

-However, it is important to note that Promoters of MSME(s) may try to take undue advantage of the enacted legislation.
-Therefore the following persons are prohibited from submitting a Resolution Plan under the Scheme of the Code, including, MSME(s):
+It is important to note, however, that promoters of MSME(s) may attempt to take unfair advantage of the enacted legislation.
+To counteract the possibility of foul play, the following individuals are prohibited from submitting a Resolution Plan under the Code’s scheme, including, MSME(s):

 • Section 240A of IBC